 Making an appointment

-Alternatively, the BreastScreen WA call centre is open Monday to Friday 8am to 5pm.
+BreastScreen WA's call centre is open Monday to Friday 8am to 5pm.

 When making your appointment please let us know if you: